Rhug: Rhug Chapel

 Colonel William Salusbury (1580–1660), affectionately known as Hen Hosanau Gleision "Old Blue Stockings", was a colourful character famed for his part as a Royalist in the defence of Denbigh Castle in the English Civil War.
 Although a warrior in early years, he later became a successful writer of Welsh verse and was noted for his “high church” views.
 In 1637 he had a private chapel built in collaboration with Bishop William Morgan, who was sympathetic to Salisbury's views and the first translator of the Bible into Welsh.
 The resulting chapel, dedicated to The Holy Trinity, is quite plain and unremarkable to external view.
 A small construction in stone, it consists of a simple nave/chancel with access through a timber arched door at the west end of the church into an extremely small porch and a door and porch at the north chancel wall for the use of the minister.
 Above the west door is a single external bell.

-The chapel is set in pretty woodland some quarter mile from the busy A5 junction at Ty'n-y-cefn and maintained since 1990 by Cadw (a Welsh word meaning “to keep”, the historic environment service of the Welsh Government).
+The chapel is set in pretty woodland some quarter mile from the busy A5 junction at Ty'n-y-cefn and maintained since 1990 by Cadw (the historic environment service of the Welsh Government).
+Since 2024, Cadw are to refer to it under the Welsh name Capel y Rug only, but have not yet done so as of 2026.
 On buying a joint ticket to see this chapel with the ancient church at Llangar, some three miles away, the visitor will assume that the chapel is as plain inside as out but nothing could be further from the truth.
 On passage through the heavy oak west door the visitor enters a very small porch with barely enough room for two people before a second timber door.
 On the right a wall holds a bell rope and to the left is a timber staircase leading through a quarter landing to the right and to the gallery.
 Taking the stairs will afford the visitor a remarkable view of a church so ornate and richly adorned to be completely in contrast to the plain exterior.
 Immediately and closely visible is the rood roof ornately decorated throughout with intertwining rose motifs.
 Wall panels are intricately carved and painted, elaborately carved and painted angels adorn the walls the colours bright and clear.
 (See Gallery).